grzjur/selecting-the-best-LLM/README.md

-# selecting the best LLM
+# Selecting the best LLM

 This project provides a framework for comparing different Large Language Models (LLMs) and selecting the most suitable one for a specific use case.
 It automatically generates questions, collects answers from different models, and evaluates which model performs best.